elys-network/croncat-rs/README.md

 ```

--   move the script from `init_croncat_contract.sh` to the cw-croncat reposirory
+-   move the script from `init_croncat_contract.sh` to the cw-croncat repository

 -   create a directory named `.croncatd`